-Dracaena draco is not the friendliest or most beautiful of houseplants.
+The dragon's blood plant (Dracaena draco) is not the friendliest or most beautiful of houseplants.
+But it has the single most important quality for your indoors foliage—it is tough beyond all measure.
 It has somewhat severe, stiffly pointed leaves that end in something resembling a spike.
 The leaves are solidly green, and the plant will grow to a height of 3 or 4 feet indoors.

-Water: Allow the plants to dry between waterings, but not completely.
+- Water: Allow the plants to dry between waterings, but not completely.
 These are more susceptible to root rot, so be very careful never to allow them to sit in water.

-Temperature: D. draco is more cold-tolerant than other Dracaena species and can briefly tolerate temperatures below 50ºF.
+- Temperature: D. draco is more cold-tolerant than other Dracaena species and can briefly tolerate temperatures below 50 F.

-Soil: Loose, well-drained potting mix.
+- Soil: It prefers loose, well-drained potting mix.

 D. draco can be a long-lived, easy houseplant to care for, and it has a certain cactus-ish appeal in its spiky appearance.
 Older leaves droop downward, while new leaves stick straight up, forming a kind of ball.

 Native to the Canary Islands, these plants appreciate excellent drainage—the quickest way to kill it is to waterlog the roots.
 Watch out for leaf-tip browning, which can be corrected by using non-fluoridated water.

 If you are in USDA plant hardiness zones 10 through 12 you could grow D. draco outdoors.
 It will develop a thick cylindrical trunk topped with rosettes with sword-shaped leaves you see in the houseplant.
 It can take 10 to 15 years to mature and flower, after which it will start to grow stout, upright arms in an umbrella shape.